chunjie-sam-liu/R_MAC_CJ/README.md

 # R_MAC_CJ
-MAC R scripts from here.
+This is the MAC_CJ R studio working directory